 Some years ago, I opened one of our nest boxes to find a House Sparrow sitting on her eggs.
 She quickly flew away.
 Something was unusual.
 She built her nest on top of a Tree Sparrow nest.
 I removed the aggressor’s nest, tossed it on the ground and crushed the eggs.
 Underneath the nest was a dead female Tree Swallow.
 Her head had been crushed in by the attacking beak of the aggressor.
 The Tree Swallow’s eggs were still intact.
 How horrible a death.

 For more information on House Sparrow attacks and management of this invasive, aggressive bird, visit the Sialis website, they have much more detail.

 Their nests are easy to identify.
 They always have a “dome” or roof over the nest and they always have feathers in them.

-The presence of the dome, in a nest box, is a tell-tale sign that it is a House Sparrow nest.
+The presence of the dome, in a nest box, is a tell-tale sign that it is the aggressor’s nest.
 The nest material is rather “trashy”, made up of all kinds of material including various feathers.

 The eggs are dark brown and white speckled.